antitoxic/signali/README.md

   - environment-specific project settings
   - the downloaded project dependencies
  - `src` directory is not "*just API*".
 It holds all sorts server-code and non-html templates
- - `themes` directory is where you can place your themes
+ - `themes` directory is where you can place your themes.
+Deployment procedure expects `build.sh` script to exist in each theme root directory.
+This script is responsible for compiling assets in the `build` directory of the theme.
  - The `user` and `security` apps has similar purposes
    - The main difference between `user` app and `security` app is that `user` app includes the more project-specific user things (like prepping pages and forms for login, profile editing, and making use of `security` app ).